Arbaz-Ansari-ABM/ai-resume-builder/README.md

-# ai-resume-builder
-An AI-powered resume builder built with React and Node.js that helps users create professional, customized resumes quickly.
-The project integrates automation for resume formatting, template selection, and export options, making resume creation faster and smarter.

 # AI Resume Builder

 A modern, AI-powered resume builder built with the MERN stack.
 Create professional resumes with the help of an intelligent chatbot assistant.